Amsterdam

 Six 17th-century canal palaces united into one palace, on the golden Herengracht.

-The Waldorf Astoria Amsterdam occupies six Golden Age Dutch townhouses, gabled facades aligned along the city's most beautiful canal.
+The Waldorf Astoria Amsterdam occupies six Golden Age Dutch townhouses, gabled façades aligned along the city's most beautiful canal.
 We enter through a veined white marble lobby, five-metre ceilings, Bohemian crystal chandeliers suspended above a monumental staircase.
 The rooms blend restored period panelling and signed contemporary furniture, some overlooking the Herengracht with original sash windows.
-The spa pool occupies a former vault room, exposed brick vaulting and zenithal glass roof.
+The spa pool occupies a former vault room, exposed brick vault and zenithal glass roof.
 The Goldfinch restaurant serves reimagined Dutch cuisine, North Sea produce and Westland vegetables.
-From 2 182 € a night, we pay as much for the address as the listed building.
+From 2 182 € per night, we pay as much for the address as the listed building.
 Impeccable service, discreet clientele, one of Amsterdam's few palaces that merits the title ✨

 What makes this hotel unique

-• Six 17th-century listed patrician houses, original facades on the Herengracht
+• Six 17th-century listed patrician houses, original façades on the Herengracht

-• Guerlain Spa with pool under glass roof in the bank's former strong room
+• Guerlain Spa with pool under glass roof in the bank's former strongroom

 • Goldfinch restaurant: contemporary Dutch cuisine, seasonal local produce

-• 93 rooms including canal-view suites, ceilings up to 5 metres
+• 93 rooms including canal-view suites, ceilings up to 5 metres high

-• Booking score 9.5/10 from 193 reviews, one of Amsterdam's top-rated
+• Booking score 9.5/10 from 193 reviews, one of Amsterdam's highest-rated

 The Dylan Amsterdam - The Leading Hotels of the World